This hillside neighborhood is full of surprises, from Victorian mansions to a thriving music district and the world-famous Selaron steps.

-Crossing over from the patina of centuries-old Santa Teresa to the music and nightlife district of nearby Lapa has become a popular pastime for tourists visiting old Rio de Janeiro.
+Leaving the patina of centuries-old Santa Teresa for the music and nightlife district of nearby Lapa has become a popular pastime for tourists visiting old Rio de Janeiro.

 The 250 steps are adorned with more than 2,000 brightly-colored tiles imported by a local artist from 60 countries.
-You may have seen the staircase featured in numerous TV commercials, music videos and travel documentaries.
+You may have seen the staircase featured in numerous TV commercials, music videos, and travel documentaries.
 The ‘Steps of Selarón’ were also featured in Rio’s powerfully emotional video entry for the 2016 Summer Olympic Games.

 Look for high-walled homes and lush gardens on Desterro Hill.
 The green hillside offered privacy for Rio’s elite and is still a favorite for the city’s artists and bohemian set.
-Trolley cars, which originally began serving Cariocas in 1896, make accessing and touring through the area easy, whisking visitors and their cameras along through the narrow streets to view its architectural wonders.
+Trolley cars, which originally began serving Cariocas in 1896, make accessing and touring through the area easy.
+They whisk visitors and their cameras along through the narrow streets to view its architectural wonders.
 Who knows?
 You might even come across the old castle there.

 - Destination Event: Festival Arte de Portas Abertas (October)